Veterans & Vocational Hearing Benefits | UCSF EARS

 • You are struggling to communicate with customers or colleagues.

 If approved, the agency develops an Individualized Plan for Employment (IPE).
-If hearing aids or assistive devices are necessary for you to complete your plan, the agency can purchase them for you.
+If hearing aids or assistive devices are necessary for you to complete your plan, the agency may be able to purchase them for you.

 Tip for VR applicants